 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

 Paying a credit card annual fee is extremely common.
 For anywhere from $49, $149, and up, you can get lucrative benefits and rewards as a cardholder.
-In fact, the highest annual fee among mainstream consumer credit cards belongs to the American Express Platinum card, recently increased to $550 a year.
+In fact, the highest annual fee among mainstream consumer credit cards belongs to The Platinum Card® from American Express, recently increased to $550 a year (See Rates & Fees).

 Such an eye-popping number leads many consumers to wonder, does it ever make sense to pay an annual fee on a credit card?
 As with any financial product, the answer is sometimes yes, sometimes no. Let’s take a closer look.